 It’s only a few weeks ’til Valentine’s Day and I hadn’t quite found a good gift for my boyfriend yet.
 So I decided to make one!
-It wasn’t until I saw QuaternionCreations’ new pattern that I knew what I wanted to do.
+When I saw this pattern by QuaternionCreations I knew what I wanted to do.
 But I put together a flat ornament that he can hang in his office.
-Or that can be re purposed as a Christmas ornament next year!
+Plus it can be re-purposed as a Christmas ornament next year!
 And now I’m gonna show you how I did it!

 Picking your design